 The Tylers lived at 369 Marlborough during the 1885-1886 season, but moved thereafter to a new home they had built at 316 Beacon.

 369 Marlborough continued to be owned by the trust established by Jennie Tyler and by her brother, Charles.
-On May 8, 1889, the trust transferred the property to Edward and Jennie Tyler, and they transferred it to a new trust for their benefit and the benefit of their children, with the same trustees.
-Jennie Tyler died in April of 1890.
+On May 8, 1889, the trust transferred its half interest in the property to Edward and Jennie Tyler, and they transferred it to a new trust for their benefit and the benefit of their children, with the same trustees.
+Jennie Tyler died in May of 1892 in Nice, France.